Southern red muntjac: Evolution and genetics

 Paleontological evidence proves that Southern red muntjacs have been around since the late Pleistocene epoch at least 12,000 years ago.
 They are the oldest known extant members of the deer family, Cervidae.
 The earliest known deer-like creatures had horns instead of antlers, but the muntjac is the earliest known species to have antlers.
 The ancestor to muntjacs is the Dicrocerus elegans, which is the oldest known deer to have shed its antlers.
 Other fossils found that deer species experienced a split of the Cervinae from the Muntiacinae, the latter of which remained of similar morphology.
 Muntjacs of this time during the Miocene were smaller than their modern counterparts.
 Molecular data have suggested that Southern red muntjacs and Fea's muntjacs share a common ancestor, while giant muntjacs are more closely related to Reeve's muntjac.
 Although the muntjac deer has a long lineage, little has been studied in terms of their fossil record.

 Between species, muntjacs have a wide variation in number of chromosomes; in fact, the southern red muntjac has the lowest recorded number of chromosomes of any mammal.
-Females have a diploid number of 6, while males have a diploid number of seven.
+Although females have a diploid number of 6 and males have a diploid number of seven, the species possesses a much higher cognitive ability than other muntjacs.
 In comparison, the similar Reeves's muntjac (M. reevesi) has a diploid number of 46 chromosomes.